taksaru/Game-Guides/BOTW/21 - Faron1.md

 ![Faron5](images/Faron5.PNG)

-* Korok 794: Rock by palm tree to Soka Point
+* Korok 794: Rock by palm tree at Soka Point
 * Take picture of monument
 * Korok 795: Seaweed to W
 * Take Picture of monument to N